jbtrystram/immich-podman-systemd/README.md

 # Overview

-This setup consist in one `.image` file that does some prep work: pulling the image and creating a podman pod that will host all the containers
+This setup consist in:
+ - `immich.pod` file defining a pod that will host all the containers.
+ - `immich-server.image` defining the immich version.
+ - several `immich-*.container` files defining the containers, volumes etc..

-Then the `.container` files are translated into systemd units that create the containers.
+The `.container` files are translated into systemd units that create the containers.

 Note how the `immich-server.container` have an install target on `default.target` which makes it start on boot.
-I am not sure the `multi-user` target is really needed.

 # How do I deploy it ?

 Rename `env.example` to `immich.env`.
+Populate the values as needed.

 ## rootful podman